pablop16n/web-docs-scorer/README.md

 For the _big_segments_score_, a document will recieve a 0.1 score point for every big segment up to a maximum score of 1.
 The length of what we consider a 'big segment' depends on each language and is measured using word characters.
 In Spanish, we set the minimum number of word characters to 250 but in English, for example, the minimum is 232.

 On the other hand, the _largest_segments_score_, is used to measure if documents contain at least one very big segment.
 The lenght of what we consider big segments is also language-dependent.
 In Spanish, a big segment has between 625 and 1000 word characters as a point of reference for our minimum an maximum numbers.
 Depending on lenght, we assing a value from 0 to 1.
 If there is more than one of these segments, we use an average of them.
+GEMA: no entiendo como se calcula.

 ### urls_score